34j/vr180-convert/README.md

 ### Swap

-If the camera is mounted upside down, you can swap the left and right images for conversion:
+If the camera is mounted upside down, you can simply use the `--swap` option without changing the transformer or other parameters:

 ```shell
 v1c lr left.jpg right.jpg --swap